sistla-gautam/second-brain/1Projects/Appsmith/sync service/Code flow.md

 	- list of all users data from the dashboard
 	- list of all users from the SAPCDC
 - all these details are tenant specific

+---
+# update function
+- the list of all the engineering console users and SSO users are taken, along with the required token
+- using this, we then check if the user in the engineering console exists
+	- if not, we add this user from the SSO list (API call)

+---
+# delete function
+- gets all the different user list from engineering console
+- gets all the users who are part of the SSO list
+- finds out all the users who are not in the SSO and in the engineering console list
+	- removes these users from the engineering console (API call)